fanhongtao/JDK/demo/jfc/Notepad/README.txt

-To run the Notepad demo on 1.2 <all platforms>: java -jar Notepad.jar
+To run the Notepad demo on 1.3: java -jar Notepad.jar

-To run the Notepad demo on 1.1.x on Solaris: setenv SWING_HOME <path to swing release>
-  setenv JAVA_HOME <path to jdk1.1.x release>
-  runnit

-To run the Notepad demo on 1.1.x on win32: set CLASSPATH=<path to jdk1.1.x release>\lib\classes.zip
-  set SWING_HOME=<path to swing release>
-  runnit